 New Reykjavik was designed to be much larger than it currently appeared.
-Named for a national capital city back on Earth, abortion the designation was almost comically inappropriate when applied to a small farming community of 80 people.
+Named for a national capital city back on Earth, the designation was almost comically inappropriate when applied to a small farming community of 80 people.

-At this precise moment, physician about a third of the population of New Reykjavik was watching a ship land.
-An Imperial ship did not visit often, site and precious little passed for entertainment on New Reykjavik.
+At this precise moment, about a third of the population of New Reykjavik was watching a ship land.
+An Imperial ship did not visit often, and precious little passed for entertainment on New Reykjavik.
 The ship landed, kicked up some dust, and scared a cow.

 A man emerged.
 He was dressed as an Imperial Steward, and was obviously the manager for one of the noble houses of the Star Empire.
 All eyes turned to Osvaldo, the Crop Tiller.
 Osvaldo sighed and walked forward to meet the visitor.